 Yes.
-You must be able to swim 200 metres non stop and also be able to swim or float for at least 10 minutes.
+You must be able to swim 200 metres non stop and also be able to swim or float without touching the bottom for at least 10 minutes.

 All our dive courses are on offer year round.
 Core courses are scheduled on our Dive Calendar along with Special events.
 Courses not listed can be requested and run as needed.
 We pride ourselves on being flexible enough to fit any schedule.